-'''

 #STORAGE STOR:200

-'''
+See the STORx Arrays for more details on this storage syntax.
 EMTDC will allocate an additional 10,000 STOR locations only in cases where users, who have converted PSCAD V2 cases, have not yet modified their Component Definitions with this new information.
 If running PSCAD cases which have just been converted from V2, and custom components are being used, which collectively exceed 10,000 STOR locations, your simulation case will not function until the #STORAGE syntax is added to the Component Definitions.